 One of the mysteries of the English language finally explained.

-Used to ask someone to stop talking about something that the speaker finds irritating.‘give it a rest, lads—agree to differ’
+Used to ask someone to stop doing something or talking about something that the speaker finds irritating or tedious.

 - ‘For God's sake, William, will you give it a rest?’